Loss of Appetite Causes, Symptoms, Treatments and more

 • Talk therapy

-Talk therapy works on the core idea that when you talk out the things that bother you it helps to reduce emotional distress.
-Talk therapy is also called as psychotherapy.
+Talk therapy works on the core idea that when you talk out the things that bother you, it helps to reduce emotional distress.
+Talk therapy is also called psychotherapy.

-The treatment will have sessions depending on your requirement.
-You will have to visit the professional until you have been relieved from the problem.
+The treatment will have sessions depending on your requirements.
+You will have to visit the professional until you have been relieved of the problem.

 • Physical exam

-The doctor might examine your abdominal examination to check for lumps, distension, tenderness and free fluids.
+The doctor might examine your abdomen to check for lumps, distension, tenderness and free fluids.
 The weight check will be the primary physical examination.

 Other signs like knuckle ulcers, loss of teeth and enamel calluses will also be checked.